tkaitchuck/Rust4JavaDevelopers/src/ownership.md

 All of these compile time rules can be broken by declaring code ‘unsafe’ but you shouldn’t go around do that, because it will mean the compiler won’t be able to protect you.
 Instead the pattern in Rust is to use ‘unsafe’ to build a small generic primitive which is itself safe but is for reasons that the compiler doesn’t understand.
 Then depend on that component where you need it.
-There are many such components publically available, and we’ll cover some of them in depth in this book.
+There are many such components publicly available, and we’ll cover some of them in depth in this book.
 A short list of common ones is below __
   * SplitAtMut
   * Cell